muhammedshamilv/sms-fast-api/README.md

 Grant all privileges to user

 ```
-grant all privileges on database culture_matters to username;
+grant all privileges on database smscampaigner to username;
 ```

 Follow below instructions after setting up database.